Gastric Sleeve: Forbidden Foods & Foods You Can Eat

 - Sugar-free Jell-O

 - Protein shakes

 Protein is especially important following the gastric sleeve surgery.
 It helps the body to fat burn while the patient is on a low-fat diet.
-Protein shakes or other protein-rich foods should be consumed at the right time to prevent the chance of blockages (consult your doctor and/or surgeon).
-Always drink a lot of water in order to digest properly, but do not consume any while eating as it will feel you up faster.
+Protein shakes or other protein-rich foods should be consumed at the right time to prevent the chance of blockages (consult your doctor and surgeon).
+Always drink a lot of water to digest correctly, but do not consume any while eating as it will feel you up faster.

 Eating Tips While Preparing for Gastric Sleeve

 Always begin choosing low-fat foods ahead of the surgery.
 Practice drinking water and fluids in between meals only and to consume at least 64 ounces of water daily.
 Some experts suggest drinking half of your body weight in fluids to stay the most hydrated.
 You will be sipping liquids after surgery, so practice this too.

 Start decreasing portion sizes a few weeks before surgery to prepare for your new stomach size.
 Practice chewing your food thoroughly and eating slowly.
 Prepare your vitamin and mineral schedule.
 Also, purchase all of the safe foods you need for after your gastric sleeve surgery.

 All of these tips will help your post-op experience that much easier.
 Ultimately, the results you see from your weight loss surgery depends on your commitment to the strict guidelines set by your doctor, surgeon and nutritionist.
 Good luck!